-In the end, most audio engineers are looking for a nice neutral sound that they and then boost with plug-in and effects to give the end result in a unique soundscape.
+In the end, most audio engineers look for a nice NEUTRAL sound that they then boost with plug-ins and effects to give the end result in a unique soundscape.

 Vocal EQing Software

 There are a few industry standard programs that you will have to pay for that offer more range of plug-ins.
-These are called DAWs or digital audio workstation.
+These are called DAWs or digital audio workstations.

 Adobe Audition is another option that will allow you to mix your tracks down and optimize the EQ of your vocals.
-It is easier to use than Pro Tools (but isn’t quite as feature-rich) and does cost a little bit but is well worth it if you want high-quality tracks.
+It’s easier to use than Pro Tools (but isn’t quite as feature-rich) and does cost a little bit, but it’s well worth it if you want high-quality tracks.

-You can purchase the cloud download for the program individually or go all I and get the whole creative cloud for a monthly fee.
+You can purchase the cloud download for the program individually, or go all-in and get the whole creative cloud for a monthly fee.

-There is also some free option that you may want to check out as well.
+There is also some free options that you may want to check out as well.
 These options may not be pro-level, but they certainly offer you an excellent ability to EQ vocals.

 Free is always good, and it is even better when it is free and high quality.
 That is what you get when you look at Audacity.
 This is audio editing software that has been around for a while.

 This is Audacity’s lighter easier to use cousin.
-A new program in the game Ocenaudio comes with a tone of EQ capability, and you can even edit and hear the changes in real-time.
-This gives you the engineer tons of control and speeds up the process.
+A new program in the game, Ocenaudio comes with a tone of EQ capability, and you can even edit and hear the changes in real-time.
+This gives the engineer tons of control and speeds up the process.